 Best Practices When Choosing and Using Toners

+Once you’ve determined that do you really need a toner, the final step is choosing a formula that avoids harsh alcohols and artificial fragrances.
 To get the most out of a toner, keep these tips in mind:

 Choose Based on Your Skin Type

 Always match your toner to your skin’s needs.
-A clarifying toner may work wonders for oily skin but irritate dry or sensitive skin.
+A clarifying toner may work wonders for oily skin, but irritate dry or sensitive skin.

 Avoid Harsh Ingredients